Aircraft & UAVs

 Mission profile

-Anti-submarine warfare, anti-surface warfare, search and rescue, cargo lift, special operations, and mine countermeasures
+Anti-submarine warfare, anti-surface warfare, search and rescue, cargo lift, special operations, mine countermeasures, medical evacuation, and maritime force protection

 Shipboard basing